eilmiv/SPARQL2NEMO/README.md

   - Only minimal support for language tagged strings
 - Some functions and aggregations are not implemented
 - Comparisons do not work for Datetime values
-- Some Nemo functions are not Standard compliant
+- Some Nemo functions are not Standard compliant e.g. Nemo uses a simpler regex syntax

 ## Usage
 There is no explicit UI.